scorelab/imagelab/README.md

 Open the project in your preferred IDE.
 It will take a couple of minutes to sync with the project related maven dependencies.

-Then navigate to the project directory in terminal and type following command to build the project.
+Then navigate to the project directory ( imagelab_java ) in terminal and type following command to build the project.

 ```
 mvn clean install
 ```

 To skip tests and run the project.